zsteinkamp/m4l-zs-Knobbler3/README.md

 If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-zs-Knobbler3/tree/main/frozen) directory and download the newest version there.

+If you want to use the non-frozen device (e.g. to do your own development) you will need to install the `zero.*` package.
+To do this, open the Package Manager in Max, then search for 'zero'.
+The package to install is called `zero` and it is published by Cycling '74.

 ### Changelog

 * [1.1.0](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.0.amxd) - 2022-03-13 - Go all-in on OSC, no more MIDI.
 Much simpler, faster, and better.